nipunbatra/Home_Deployment/Deployment_Notes.md

 occupant, in this case I suffer!
 8. Current cost is working
 9. Water meter data from motor NOT working.
 Script stopped, will look into early tomorrow morning

+16 June
+***

+1. Hardly any electricity throughout
+2. Took some snaps of the deployment
+3. Multisensor didn't get power, maid probably snapped the wire